song31/comix-server/README.md

 it can run on any platforms where Apache HTTP Server runs, such as Ubuntu Linux or OSX.

-Comix-server only works with the AirComi*x* app.
+Comix-server only works with the AirComix app.
-Similarly named AirComi*cs* app does not work with comix-server.
+Similarly named AirComics app does not work with comix-server.

 ## How to download